Metta Valley Gospel, Book 1

 Sobre este título

 Raised in a world of rules and shame, Jesus has always questioned what others accept.
-He’s sharp, restless, and tired of being told who he’s allowed to be.
-When his defiance finally erupts in a clash with the rabbi who trained him, he is forced to leave his home behind.
-Angry and unmoored, he wanders the ancient world in search of a new beginning—stumbling instead into a journey that will overturn everything he was taught to believe.
+He's sharp, restless, and tired of being told who he's allowed to be.
+When a confrontation with the rabbi who trained him forces him into exile, Jesus leaves home angry and unmoored, searching for meaning beyond the tradition he was taught.

 “For anyone healing from fundamentalism, this book feels like freedom.” —Cindy Wang Brandt, author of Parenting Forward